Benzodiazepine Addiction Treatment

 Benzodiazepine drugs (benzos or benzies) have sedating, hypnotic, anti-anxiety, anticonvulsant and muscle-relaxant properties.
 They are prescribed primarily for the treatment of anxiety disorders, alcohol withdrawal, seizures and insomnia.
 While short-term benzo use closely monitored by a medical professional is generally safe and effective, long-term use can lead to tolerance, dependence and other adverse effects.1

-At The Right Step, we offer specialized treatment for clients struggling with benzo addiction and other substance use issues.
+At The Right Step, we offer specialized benzos addiction treatment for clients struggling with benzo and other substance use issues.
 Our medical and psychiatric team can help ease the physical and psychological withdrawal symptoms that can accompany benzodiazepine dependence.
 We’ll provide you with a thorough biopsychosocial assessment upon admission.
 You’ll receive individualized care and a personalized treatment plan delivered by a compassionate, highly skilled treatment team.
 This starts with 24/7 supervised detox in which benzos are gradually eliminated from your body.
-Comprehensive inpatient drug rehab or intensive outpatient programs help you acquire recovery skills for long-term abstinence.
+Comprehensive inpatient benzodiazepines rehab or intensive outpatient programs help you acquire recovery skills for long-term abstinence.

 Types of Benzodiazepines